Why I Write Fantasy

 At the heart of fantasy writing is the freedom to fully release my imagination.
 In these worlds—whether they’re truly fantastical or rooted in the real one (but with magical elements)—the rules of reality can be bent, and the mundane transformed into the extraordinary.
 Writing fantasy allows me to create worlds where magic is real and the impossible becomes possible.

 Beyond the freedom of imagination, fantasy has this remarkable ability to act as a subtle yet powerful lens through which real life complex/polarizing topics can be approached.
 By exploring these themes in more fantastical stories, we’re all more receptive to exploring difficult issues.
 The allegorical nature of fantasy provides a comfortable distance, making it easier for us to engage with and reflect on real-world challenges.
-It removes the restrictions of writing in other genres with their conventions, while giving us a powerful way to discuss harder themes, without it feeling demanding on both us as the writer, and on our readers.
+It removes the restrictions of writing in other genres with their conventions, while giving me a way to discuss harder themes, without it feeling demanding on not only myself, but the reader as well.

 Fantasy is fun!

 Reality can be hard, and we often run up against all the ways our lives are limited or restricted as a result of being in the world we live in.
 Fantasy, on the other hand, is boundless.
-It allows me to consider new things and venture into uncharted territories.
-Whether it's traveling via extraordinary means like portals, exploring future worlds with a solar punk bent, or discovering magical powers, fantasy provides an escape that is liberating, even when it isn’t purely escapist.
+It allows me to consider new things.
+Sometimes it's traveling via extraordinary means like portals, exploring future worlds with a solar punk bent, or discovering magical powers.
+Regardless, fantasy is liberating, even when it isn’t purely escapist.
 It has this really unique, powerful ability to make even terrifying adventures, fun.

 In the same way, despite the magical surface, fantasy often taps into universal themes that transcend time and place.
 Love, friendship, courage, and the eternal struggle between good and evil are recurring motifs in fantasy.
-Through these themes, fantasy becomes a conduit for exploring the timeless aspects of the human experience.
+Through these themes, fantasy takes the pressure off, even when we’re exploring something as vast as he human experience.
 I dare you to find one fantasy novel which doesn’t include the exploration of at least one larger, universal theme.

 We need more wonder.

 Fantasy writing enables me to capture and convey the sense of wonder that often fades with age.
 As a reader, it allows me to rediscover the awe and excitement of encountering the unknown.
-Whether it's the discovery of a hidden realm or the unveiling of ancient prophecies, fantasy rekindles something within us.
+What’s cooler than discovering a hidden realm or the unveiling some ancient prophecy?
+But genuinely, there’s something to the wonder fantasy can inspire.
 Science literally shows that we lose this ability toward creativity and imagination over time if not exercised regularly, so really, I’m just doing my civic duty to improve the lives of mankind by providing more opportunities to experience wonder and creativity.

 Writing fantasy is not (and should not be) just an indulgence in escapism.
 It's a deliberate choice to bring more magic into the real world we live in every day.
 I suppose there’s nothing horribly wrong with escapism for those who enjoy it and are able to do that, but for me it’s deeper.
 I write fantasy because I want our real world to feel a little more magical, and good stories can absolutely do that.